 - Learn about self-help tools and self-management

-Therapeutic concepts based on mindfulness techniques or ‘Acceptance and Commitment Therapy‘ (ACT) can improve mental well-being and increase psychological flexibility.
+Therapeutic concepts based on mindfulness techniques or ‘Cognitive Behavioral Therapy‘ (CBT) can improve mental well-being and increase psychological flexibility.

-Another concept combines psychological support with techniques that focus on your body and its relation to feelings and sensations.
-This is called ‘Embodiment-focused therapy’ and is known to have a calming effect.
+Another concept combines psychological support with techniques that focus on your body and its relationship to your feelings and sensations.

 There are different strategies for psychological support.
-Talk to your HCP to learn more about different strategies, and you will find out which one can support you.
+Talk to your HCP to learn more about different strategies to find out which best suits your needs.
 Most important is that the relationship between you and your HCP is based on empathy and understanding of what you are going through.

 Up nextWeight Management with Lipoedema